RED

 Share This Lab:

-Background: Mama and her seven puppies (six boys and one girl) were surrendered to us from their central valley owner.
+Background: Mama Gracie and her seven puppies (six boys and one girl) were surrendered to us from their central valley owner in mid-December.
 The pups were born on December 5th and had been living in a wooden box in the backyard.
-We believe the puppies' dad is a mix (see his photo) --we thought, at first, he might be a Great Pyrenees mix, but a local Great Pyrenees rescue saw his photos and video and said "That ain't no Great Pyrenees."
-Mama is a mix too.
-So these puppies are "supermutts" -- blends of many breeds -- perhaps with very little Lab in them.
-Three of the puppies (Black, Yellow, and Orange) have been adopted; three of the puppies (Blue, Burgundy, and Orange) have adopters identified.
+We believe the puppies' dad is a Great Pyrenees (see his photo).
+Mama is a major mix of 10+ breeds.
+So Red is a "supermutt" -- a blend of many breeds -- perhaps with very little Lab in him.
+Six of the puppies have been adopted.
 Red is the last one up for adoption.

-What Their Rescue Rep Says: Looking for adopters who are going in eyes wide open -- regarding puppy care... and juvenile dog handling and training and management and fun.
+What Red's Rescue Rep Says: Looking for an adopter who is going in eyes wide open -- regarding puppy care... and juvenile dog handling and training and management and fun.
 Gracie is also up for adoption -- see her separate listing.
+Would love for Red to go to a home with an existing mature dog that can mentor him.
+Obedience training and ongoing socialization with other dogs will be critical for Red's success.
+Perhaps not ideal for family with small children due to Red's jumpiness, puppy biting, and general rowdiness.

 Adopting a young puppy is much like having a newborn baby in the home: very demanding for care and attention, can't be left alone much, cries a lot -- especially at night when you want to sleep.
 Eat, poop/pee, play, sleep... repeat, repeat, repeat.
 Puppy-raising is also filled with joy and fun.
 Young puppies have sharp teeth and tend to go for human toes and arms when available.
 Young puppies quickly grow up and become big rowdy juveniles that need lots of exercise and structure and patience from their humans.